wesleyboar/wesleyb-sample-schoology/api/tutorials/Server-Side Web API.md

-# Schoology Autofill API
+# Schoology Autofill Server API

 This API has only two endpoints, to get a list of names of all recognized farm animals, or to get a filtered list.

-> **To Do**
->
-> - Support version number in requests.
-> - Consider expanding API definition to have `animals` in URL as a resource.
-> - Add API examples for more interfaces than just `curl`.
-> - Auto-generate API documentation from a functional API definition.
+To test the service, load http://api.animal.farm:9000 in your browser.

 ## `GET` All